|

 For larger menhaden, a single large spoon or plug should be used.

-In shallow water areas you can use plugs or soft plastic baits that
+In shallow water areas you can use shallow or deep diving plugs or soft plastic baits that

 best represent the forage of the day, on outfits spooled with